cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 encapsulation keys from the KDF preimage, saving extra hashing, if the PQ KEM meets requirements.
 More KEMs can be proven to be C2PRI-secure eventually for use with QSF.

+## HQB Framework

+HQB works for most elliptic curve groups and IND-CCA-secure quantum-resistant KEMs.
+It does not require the quantum-resistant KEM to also provide C2PRI security if the IND-CCA security fails in the pre-quantum setting.
+The IND-CCA security of the scheme remains as long as the SDH security of the group and the security of the KDF as a random oracle remain intact.

+## QSH Framework

+The QSH framework works for generic IND-CCA traditional KEMs and C2PRI-secure quantum-resistant KEMs even if their IND-CCA security falters in the pre-quantum setting.
+The IND-CCA security of the scheme remains as long as the IND-CCA security of the traditional KEM and the PRF security security of the KDF remain intact.

 # Out of Scope